dekmac/TimeCraft/.github/instructions/development_guidelines.instructions.md

 ### Test Naming
 - Use `Given_When_Then` syntax for test method names
 - Example: `Given_ValidScenario_When_GeneratingTags_Then_ReturnsExpectedTags()`
+- When asked to generate tests to verify functionality before and after a large change, ensure the "Before" tests all pass before making the change.
+- Make sure tests are comprehensive focusing on Valid,Invalid and extreme scenarios.

 ### Test Location
 - Place tests in `/tests/<platform>/<project>/` structure